SOC 2 vs CMMC: Which Do You Need?

 Yes!
 Many organizations pursue both certifications.
 Benefits of dual certification:

-• Faster Timeline: Parallel implementation reduces total time by 30-40%
+• Faster Timeline: Parallel implementation can reduce total time

 • Shared Infrastructure: Same tools support both frameworks